-lines in low- and even mid-resolution spectra, and also in the dust depletion corrections.
-All QSO-DLA absorption line metallicities shown in Fig. 3 and 4 are measured from mid- or high-resolution spectra, and systematic effects should therefore be less of a problem (Wiseman et al. 2017).
-However, the absorption metallicities for GRB 030323 and GRB 090323 are measured from low resolution data, and these metallicities should therefore be considered as lower limits (Prochaska et al. 2006).
-We have accordingly plotted these data points with right-pointing arrows, although, as described in section 3.4, we consider the absorption metallicity for GRB 090323 more robust due to the multiple metal lines used to constrain the dust depletion and metallicity.
+Systematic uncertainties also exist in the absorption line metallicities, primarily from the possible saturation of metal absorption lines in low- and even mid-resolution spectra, and also in the dust depletion corrections.
+All QSO-DLA absorption line metallicities shown in Figs 3 and 4 are measured from mid- or high-resolution spectra, and systematic effects should therefore be less of a problem (Wiseman et al. 2017).
+However, the absorption metallicities for GRB 030323 and GRB 090323 are measured from low resolution data, and these metallicities should therefore be considered as lower limits (Prochaska, Chen & Bloom 2006).
+We have accordingly plotted these data points with right-pointing arrows, although, as described in Section 3.4, we consider the absorption metallicity for GRB 090323 more robust due to the multiple metal lines used to constrain the dust depletion and metallicity.

 Dust depletion corrections can be well constrained when multiple metals are used (e.g De Cia et al. 2013, 2016; Wiseman et al. 2017), although De Cia et al. (2018) also found that corrections based on just the [Zn/Fe] and [S/Fe] relative abundance can give very similar results.
-An additional advantage of using multiple lines to measure the absorption line metallicity is that the method is also sensitive to α -element enhancements, whereby enhanced elements will have relative abundances that lie above the best-fit dust depletion curve provided there are enough Fe-group elements to constrain the depletion curve.
-Of those GRBs in our sample with absorption metallicities measured in this way (i.e. from Wiseman et al. 2017; Bolmer et al. 2019), only GRB 121024A shows a tentative Si overabundance of ~ 0.5 dex although no corresponding enhancement is observed in other α -elements, such as O or S (Bolmer et al. 2019).
-The Si abundance therefore appears as an outlier in the fit and does not contribute to the best-fit absorption metallicity.
-The absorption metallicity for the host galaxies of a further two GRBs was determined from the [S/H] abundance, which if they have an α -element enhancement, may overestimate the metallicity by $\sim 0.2 - 0.3$ dex (Becker et al. 2012; De Cia et al. 2016, 2024), further increasing the apparent discrepancy between absorption and emission line metallicities.
+An additional advantage of using multiple lines to measure the absorption line metallicity is that the method is also sensitive to $\alpha$ -element enhancements, whereby enhanced elements will have relative abundances that lie above the best-fitting dust depletion curve provided there are enough Fe-group elements to constrain the depletion curve.
+Of those GRBs in our sample with absorption metallicities measured in this way (i.e. from Wiseman et al. 2017; Bolmer et al. 2019), only GRB 121024A shows a tentative Si overabundance of ~0.5 dex although no corresponding enhancement is observed in other $\alpha$ -elements, such as O or S (Bolmer et al. 2019).
+The Si abundance therefore appears as an outlier in the fit and does not contribute to the best-fitting absorption metallicity.
+The absorption metallicity for the host galaxies of a further two GRBs was determined from the [S/H] abundance, which if they have an $\alpha$ -element enhancement, may overestimate the metallicity by $\sim 0.2-0.3$ dex (Becker et al. 2012; De Cia et al. 2016, 2024). further increasing the apparent discrepancy between absorption and emission line metallicities.
 The QSO-DLA absorption metallicities are similarly measured using a range of metals, three of which relied on alpha-element abundances (S or Si), although they all had measured metallicities [M/H] > -0.5, where the agreement between the NOX22 and absorption metallicities is relatively good.
-Any uncertainties in α -element enhancements are therefore likely to bring absorption and emission line metallicities further apart, and although dust depletion corrections introduce some uncertainty to the absorption-based metallicities, these are unable to explain the extent of the disparity with the NOX22 metallicities at the low metallicity end.
+Any uncertainties in $\alpha$ -element enhancements are therefore likely to bring absorption and emission line metallicities further apart, and although dust depletion corrections introduce some uncertainty to the absorption-based metallicities, these are unable to explain the extent of the disparity with the NOX22 metallicities at the low metallicity end.